How To Buy a Prepaid Sim Card in the UK

 Inside The Sky Garden, London

-If you’re travelling as a group or running multiple devices you should consider buying or hire a Portable mobile WiFi.
-Portable WiFi’s can save money, as you won’t need to buy multiple sim cards.
+If you’re traveling as a group or running multiple devices you should consider buying or hiring a Portable mobile WiFi.
+Portable WiFi can save money, as you won’t need to buy multiple sim cards.

 Here’s a list of mobile WiFi devices and the plans they include that work in the UK.